uxhadr/ELK-Stack/README.md

 # ELK Stack Deployment on TryHackMe Lab
 ## Introduction
 This project involves deploying and configuring the ELK Stack (Elasticsearch, Logstash, and Kibana) as part of the SOC Level 2 path on TryHackMe.
-The ELK Stack is a powerful set of tools used for searching, analyzing, and visualizing log data in real-time, which is crucial for cybersecurity monitoring and incident response.
+The ELK Stack is a powerful set of tools for searching, analyzing, and visualizing log data in real-time, which is crucial for cybersecurity monitoring and incident response.

 ## Setup and Installation
 ### 1. SSH into the TryHackMe Room